Infused olive oil is produced by cold pressing extra virgin olive oil and infusing it with fresh herbs and vegetables.

 Basic DIY Infused Olive Oil Recipe

-- Heat the olive oil to around 180 °F, cool down a bit then pour over the herbs.
+- Heat the olive oil to around 180 °F over low heat.

 Tips for the Best Infused Olive Oil

-- Use very good quality extra virgin olive oil like the ones recommended HERE.
+- Use very good quality extra virgin olive oil like the ones recommended at Guide to the Best Extra Virgin Olive Oil Brands.

 - Use one herb per bottle.
-Lightly crush before adding to the mix.
-This will release even more flavour into the oil.
+Lightly crush in a mortar and pestle before adding to the mix.
+This will release even more flavor into the oil.
 You can mix herbs if you prefer but you might not like the taste.

-- You can also enhance the flavour by toasting the herbs.
+- You can enhance the infused oil flavor by toasting the herbs.

 - If you have fresh herbs, dry them out in a food dehydrator like this one here or leave them out on a tray for a few days.